Tag Archive for: well-being

 Opportunities for other degree programs

 The introduction of this course unit into the medical curriculum inevitably raises questions about the other programs offered by the faculty (midwifery, paramedicine).
 “Medicine is relatively behind compared to other programs,” admits Dr. Luquiens.
 “Indeed, there are already course units in the other programs, but not in such a structured, phased manner.
-The idea is therefore, once this course unit has been refined, to ‘spread’ it to the other programs, with the aim of taking a transdisciplinary approach to these skills.”
+The idea, therefore, is that once this course unit has been refined, we will ‘spread’ it to the other programs, with the aim of taking a transdisciplinary approach to these skills.”

-Are you a student in the PASS or LAS program?
+Are you a PASS or LAS student?
 Check out Pep’s Week, organized by your awesome student organization, Tutorat Santé Montpellier!
-Dates, program, and registration—find all the info you need in this article!
+Dates, program, and registration—find all the information you need in this article!

-A wellness week for PASS and LAS students
+A Week of Wellness for PASS and LAS Students

 To wrap up the exams for the first semester and help students better prepare for the second, the Montpellier Health Tutoring Association (ATSM) is organizing the 2022 edition of Pep’s Week for PASS and LAS students!

-This week is dedicated to the well-being and relaxation of first-year students (PASS and LAS).
+This week is dedicated to the well-being and relaxation of PASS and LAS students.
 To this end, the ATSM is organizing numerous activities in partnership with students from various programs to best support first-year students by providing them with psychological and academic support.
-Promoting this sense of well-being is a key objective, one that has become essential since the start of the health crisis.
+Promoting this sense of well-being is a key objective that has become essential since the start of the health crisis.

 The 2022 edition, January 24–28

 Pep’s Week will take place from January 24 to 28, 2022.
-During this week, the ATSM will host a variety of activities every lunchtime at the Montpellier Faculty of Medicine on the ADV Campus (641 Avenue du Doyen Gaston Giraud), featuring qualified speakers and opportunities for students and tutors to interact and share ideas.
+During the event, the ATSM will offer a variety of activities every day at lunchtime at the Montpellier School of Medicine on the ADV Campus (641 Avenue du Doyen Gaston Giraud), featuring qualified speakers and opportunities for students and tutors to interact and share ideas.

-For this new edition, the theme is “Japan”; participants will receive a Welcome Pack filled with exclusive goodies related to ATSM’s partnerships.
+For this new edition, the theme is “Japan”; participants will receive a Welcome Pack filled with lots of special goodies related to the ATSM’s partnerships.

 Here is the detailed schedule for the week: